Solutions of Yang-Mills theory in four-dimensional de Sitter space: The de Sitter-Minkowski correspondence via -cylinder

 Equation \eqref{tr2TauChi} can be used to obtain the Jacobian for the transformation between the coordinates $y^m\in\{\tau,\chi,\theta,\phi\}$ and $x^{\mu}\in\{t,r,\theta,\phi\}$:

 where the polynomials $p,q$ are given by

-A more direct way of seeing the conformal correspondence between Minkwoski space and the $S^3$-cylinder is via Carter-Penrose transformation that readily produces the lightcone picture (see Appendix \ref{appendCPtransf}).
+A more direct way of visualizing the conformal correspondence between Minkwoski space and the $S^3$-cylinder is via Carter-Penrose transformation that readily produces the lightcone picture (see Appendix \ref{appendCPtransf} for details).

-\subsection{Structure of 3-sphere and its harmonics}
+\subsection{Structure of $3$-sphere and its harmonics}

-The presence of $S^3$ in the metric \eqref{metricdS} is an added advantage, which can be exploited to write a $SO(4)$-invariant gauge connection and obtain the corresponding fields by solving Yang--Mills equation on the Lorentzian cylinder.
-These quantities can be later exported to the Minkowski spacetime owing to the conformal invariance of the vacuum Yang--Mills equation in four dimensions.
-To this end, we start with the group $SO(4)$, which is isomorphic to two copies of $SU(2)$ (up to a $\mathds{Z}_2$ grading).
-Each of these $SU(2)$ has a group action that generates a left (right) multiplication (a.k.a. translation) on $S^3$.
+The presence of $S^3$ in the metric \eqref{metricdS} is an added advantage which can be exploited to write an $SO(4)$-invariant gauge connection and obtain the corresponding fields by solving Yang--Mills equation on the Lorentzian cylinder.
+These quantities can be later exported to the Minkowski spacetime owing to the conformal invariance of the vacuum Yang--Mills equation in $4$-dimensions.
+To this end, we start with the group $SO(4)$---which is isomorphic to two copies of $SU(2)$ (up to a $\mathds{Z}_2$ grading).
+Each of these $SU(2)$ has a group action that generates a left (right) multiplication (aka translation) on $S^3$.
 This can easily be checked using the map